KaneRoot/libipc-old/docs/libipc.md

   * networking: performed by dedicated services
   * other applications: think all communications are local

+#pause
 Library code separation
   * make libraries language independent
-  * micro-services are great, each of them does its part why not on base systems?
+  * micro-services are great, each of them does its part
+#pause
+    why not on base systems?

+#pause
 Applications are better than libraries
   * implementations change
   * languages change
   * API… not so much (not as often at least)

+## In practice

+usage must be simple

+  1. init connection or service
+  2. loop over events

+#pause
+events are simple and high level

+  1. connection and disconnection
+  2. message received and sent

+## When

+LibIPC is useful when the app:

+- cannot be a simple shell command
+- needs a bidirectional communication
+- is an abstraction over a library

 ## Available libraries